Posted on Women Win on March 12, 2021

 There are three types of voting districts in the United States:

-Single-member districts (SMDs) - in which one representative is elected to serve a single district.
+Single-winner districts (SWDs) - in which one representative is elected to serve a single district.
+Also known as "single-member districts" (SMDs) or "single-seat districts".

-- At present, the majority of states use single-member districts to elect U.S. House Representatives.
+- At present, the majority of states use single-winner districts to elect U.S. House Representatives.

-Multi-member districts (MMDs) - in which two or more representatives are elected to serve a single district.
+Multi-winner districts (MWDs) - in which two or more representatives are elected to serve a single district.
+Also known as "multi-member districts" (MMDs) or "multi-seat districts".

-- Most of the original 13 states used multi-member districts (MMDs) in Congressional elections.
+- Most of the original 13 states used multi-winner districts (MWDs) in Congressional elections.
 This practice ended in 1842.

 - Of the 7,383 seats available in all state legislatures, 15% (1,082) are elected from districts that have more than one representative.